IHadAFish/AcctEasyAccess/README.md

 A browser plugin and backend system I made for the Call Center I work for.
 Designed to enhance efficiency and user experience for call center agents using the internal CRM platform.

+Uploaded here for reference/sanity/backup.
+Check README_CN.md for more details.(Maybe I should add a EN ver.)

 ## Problem & Motivation

 This tool was developed to address several pain points faced by agents during daily CRM interactions [1]: